Final Fantasy XIV: Sales and subscriptions

 By the end of the first week of release, the PlayStation 3 version of the game placed second in Japan's sales charts, with 184,000 physical copies sold.
-In late October 2013, Square Enix announced that the game had one and a half million registrations.
+In late October 2013, the game had one and a half million registrations.
 It was the 16th best selling PC game of 2013 in the United States.
 In Japan, the PlayStation 3 version was ranked 32 in sales, with 244,574 retail copies sold.
 Following an extremely poor fiscal year 2013, Square Enix executives commended the game's sales and subscriptions for their role in returning the company to profitability in 2014.
 Yoshida has repeatedly emphasized that the robust success of A Realm Reborn was due to its traditional monthly subscription model.
 He sees the free-to-play model as an unreliable source of income predicated on devoting a lot of development resources to monthly consumable or cosmetic items in order to maintain profitability, leaving little time for higher quality story and battle content.
 He also disclosed that over 80% of players are satisfied with the subscription model and theorized that this is due to players' confidence in a steady stream of quality content because of their subscription.
 With the traditional model, the player base grows over time as people see the game expand, unlike a free-to-play game which can boast a huge initial player base which changes dramatically in size and revenue from month to month.
 Yoshida has no plans to change to a free-to-play model in the near future.

 The game had over 14 million registered players by August 2018, which had increased to more than 22 million by April 2021.
 In the leadup to the release of the fourth expansion Endwalker, Square Enix revealed that registered player numbers had reached over 24 million and that Final Fantasy XIV itself was now the most profitable Final Fantasy series game to date.
+The lifetime number of registered players increased to 30 million by January 2024, six months ahead of the game's fifth expansion Dawntrail.

-In Japan, Shadowbringers sold approximately 22,260 physical copies for the PS4 during its launch week in July 2019.
+In Japan, Shadowbringers sold approximately 22,260 physical copies for the PlayStation 4 during its launch week in July 2019.